mehak0428/SQL-Repo/README.md

 # SQL-Repo
-This repository consists SQL queries for gaining insights from sales data.
+This repository consists SQL queries for gaining insights from different data-sets.